 - U.S. Department of Transportation Federal Highway Administration

 - Metro Transit

-This process affects and engages all cities within the region:
+This process affects and engages all cities within the region in the following counties:

 - Anoka County

 - Scott County

 Please contact either of the project managers if you have questions on the project.
 We will update this page throughout the study.